Debbieliang9/torchMojiBot/lambda/README.md

 ```
 3. Click "Review policy", give it a name, and click "Create policy".

-Now we are ready to create and upload our Lambda function.
+Now you are ready to create and upload the Lambda function.
 On the AWS Lambda [console](https://console.aws.amazon.com/lambda/),
 1. Click "Create function".
 2. Name the function "emojize".
 3. Select Python3.6 as Runtime.